 This is the big one; business-use-of-home expenses can be deducted on your taxes.
 You qualify if the space in your home is your principal place of business, or if you use the space only to earn your business income, and you use it on a regular and ongoing basis to meet your clients, customers, or patients.
 There’s a lot you can deduct; part of your maintenance costs like heating, electricity and home insurance, as well as part of your property taxes, mortgage interests and capital cost allowances.

 In order to know how much you can deduct, you might take the space that you use for work, divide it by the amount of space in your home, and multiply the result by the expense that you want to deduct.
 When you use that space in your home partly for work and partly for recreation, you might calculate how many hours you use for each and add that as a factor in how much you can deduct.
-To be absolutely certain, you can employ an efficient Winnipeg tax accountant.
+To be absolutely certain, you can employ an efficient Winnipeg tax accountant from Compass Accounting.

 When you have a home-based business, it’s a really good idea to get home-based business insurance; in fact, some home insurance policies are invalidated if you’re running a business from your home for which you don’t have insurance – talk to your insurer (it often depends on occupancy).
 Your business insurance can be deducted from your taxes, and home based business insurance is no different.